DmesonAnalysers/DmesonAnalysis/docs/README.md

 python3 MergeTrainOutputs.py files_to_merge.yml
 ```
 where ```files_to_merge.yml``` is the configuration file containing the information about the outputs that has to be merged such as [files_to_merge_LHC18q.yml](https://github.com/DmesonAnalysers/DmesonAnalysis/tree/master/merge/files_to_merge_LHC18q.yml)

-## Machine Learning analsyis for D-meson candidate selections
-*To be added*

 ## Main analysis with THnSparses